 About Patrick Shen

 Patrick Shen is a filmmaker and the founder of Transcendental Media.
 Patrick’s cinematic works include the award-winning films Flight from Death: The Quest for Immortality, The Philosopher Kings, La Source, and the SXSW 2016 film, In Pursuit of Silence.
 His films have received 24 awards and 11 nominations, and have been featured on the TED blog, CNN, Huffington Post, NY Times, LA Times, Boston Globe, and the Washington Post.
 In 2009, Patrick was the recipient of the Emerging Cinematic Vision Award from Camden International Film Festival and since 2005, he has presented his work at hundreds of film festivals, cinemas, museums, and major academic institutions all over the globe including SXSW, CPH:DOX, Sheffield Doc/Fest, Full Frame Film Festival, USC School of Cinematic Arts, Walker Art Center, Smithsonian, Hammer Museum, NYC Museum of Natural History, Princeton, and Harvard University.
 In 1999, Patrick was invited to the White House to meet with President Clinton in recognition of his work on the Emmy-nominated documentary We Served With Pride.
 Since 2012, Patrick has been lecturing and teaching filmmaking workshops all over the globe as a film envoy for the U.S. State Department and the USC School of Cinematic Arts for their American Film Showcase.
-Patrick recently co-authored a book published in 2018 titled Notes on Silence, released a covid-19 lockdown inspired film called The Dawn Chorus which is currently being exhibited at the Walker Art Center, produced and edited a new film called Day of a Stranger, and is currently at work on a new slate of films which include As Slow As Possible and In Praise of Shadows.
+Patrick recently co-authored a book published in 2018 titled Notes on Silence, released a covid-19 lockdown inspired film called The Dawn Chorus, produced and edited a new film called Day of a Stranger, and is currently at work on a new slate of films which include As Slow As Possible and In Praise of Shadows.